Trump Administration Weakens Climate Plan To Help Coal Plants Stay Open

 Adding to the pressure on coal, more cities, states, businesses and even some utilities are committing to carbon-free electricity by mid-century.

 The legal dispute over how best to regulate CO2 from the power sector is not over.
 Environmental groups vow to challenge the Trump administration's ACE rule in court.
-Shortly after the EPA's announcement New York's Attorney General also said she intends to bring a legal challenge.
+Shortly after the EPA's announcement, New York Attorney General Letitia James said she intends to bring a legal challenge.